asim/turbo/README.md

 #### Privileges

-Requires the following privileges assuming db user is `gptio`
+Requires the following privileges assuming db user is `turbo`

 ```
-create database proxy;
+create database turbodb;
-create user gptio with encrypted password 'foobar';
+create user turbo with encrypted password 'foobar';
-grant all privileges on database proxy to gptio;
+grant all privileges on database turbodb to turbo;
-GRANT ALL ON SCHEMA public to gptio;
+GRANT ALL ON SCHEMA public to turbo;
 ```

 #### Tables